 cairomm - A C++ API for cairo

 cairomm is a C++ wrapper for the cairo graphics library.
-It offers all the power of cairo with an interface familiar to C++ developers, including use of the Standard Template Library where it makes sense.
+It offers all the power of cairo with an interface familiar to C++ developers, including use of the C++ Standard Library where it makes sense.

 Status